elukashova/rs-random/simon/simon-says.md

 - When the first round begins, the “Start” button disappears and is replaced by the “Repeat the sequence” and “New game” buttons.
 - Only after clicking the “Start” button is the first sequence shown by simulating the typing of the corresponding symbols on the virtual keyboard.
 The typing simulation should be clear: the symbols are “typed” one after another, and the corresponding keys are highlighted.
 - The user can click the “Repeat the sequence” button **only once per round**.
 After that, the “Repeat the sequence” button becomes disabled until the next round.
 - After clicking the “Repeat the sequence” button, the sequence is reproduced one more time.
+If the user has already made an incorrect attempt in the current round, the round is reset.
 - No user input (clicking or pressing keys) is allowed during the typing simulation, and all buttons are disabled.
 - Once the typing simulation is finished, the buttons are enabled and user input is allowed.
 If the user has already clicked the “Repeat the sequence” button, this button remains disabled.